rabbitmq/tls-gen/README.md

     # results will be under the ./result directory
     ls -lha ./result

+It possible to use [ECC][ecc-intro] for intermediate and leaf keys:

+    make PASSWORD=bunnies USE_ECC=true ECC_CURVE="prime256v1"
+    # results will be under the ./result directory
+    ls -lha ./result

+The list of available curves can be obtained with

+    openssl ecparam -list_curves

 ### Profile 3 (Separate Certificate Chains)

 To generate a root CA, 2 intermediate CAs (one for server, one for client), client and server key/certificate pairs, run `make` from